lkesteloot/unsong/unsong-2.md

 Uriel [i]flared[/i].
 Ten streams of light flowed into him, light in the seven earthly colors and the three colors you only see in Heaven.
 The light rushed from his fingertips, and Gabriel’s flaming sword evaporated into steam in his hands.
 He looked at Uriel again, and there was something changed about his aspect, something terrifying, something beyond even the might of an archangel.

-“GO AWAY, GABRIEL.”
+“[sc]Go away, Gabriel.[/sc]”

 Gabriel clasped his hands together, said a brief prayer.
 His flaming sword rekindled.
 His eyes shone with silver fire.
 The storm parted around him, beautiful jeweled armor grew upon him like a flower unfolding on a branch.

-“GO AWAY.
-I DO NOT WANT TO HURT YOU.
-BUT I CAN.”
+“[sc]Go away.
+I do not want to hurt you.
+But I can.[/sc]”

 “No,” said Gabriel.
 “I am making a final stand.
 Whether against Thamiel, or against you, I do not know.
 I do not care.
 But my existence is already past the time appointed by destiny, and all my friends are dead, and I will fight.”

-“GO FIGHT THAMIEL.”
+“[sc]Go fight Thamiel.[/sc]”

 “No. I do not like Thamiel.
 But I think I like you less.”

 His flaming sword was still pointing directly at Uriel’s neck.

-“GO AWAY,” Uriel repeated.
-“OR I WILL TURN YOU INTO NUMBERS.”
+“[sc]Go away,[/sc]” Uriel repeated. “[sc]Or I will turn you into numbers.[/sc]”

 The sword didn’t move.

-“I CAN DO IT, YOU KNOW,” said Uriel.
-“I WILL TURN YOU INTO NUMBERS.
-WOULD YOU LIKE TO BE A SIX, GABRIEL?
-I CAN MAKE YOU A SIX.
-OR AN ELEVEN.
-OR A FIFTEEN.
-YOU WILL SPEND ETERNITY BETWEEN FOURTEEN AND SIXTEEN.
-THIS IS A THREAT.
-GO AWAY.”
+“[sc]I can do it, you know,[/sc]” said Uriel. “[sc]I will turn you into numbers.
+Would you like to be a six, Gabriel?
+I can make you a six.
+Or an eleven.
+Or a fifteen.
+You will spend eternity between fourteen and sixteen.
+This is a threat.
+Go away.[/sc]”

 With a final cry of rage, Gabriel turned to go.
 But as he flew off, he shouted back.
 “You’ll die too!
 You’re also made of divine light!
 You’ll die too!”

 When Gabriel was out of sight, Uriel sat back down and started shaking.
 He shook and shook and hugged himself and looked at the glowing diagrams to calm himself down.
 They were so pretty.
 Not perfect yet, far from perfect, but elegant.
 All the roar and storm of the divine fire calmed down, channeled into crystal-clear lifeless math.
 The chaos removed.
 The weeds pruned.
 Thamiel neutered.
 The world safe and orderly.
 Soon the world would be all nice and orderly and it would be math and it would be safe.

-“I KNOW,” Uriel said to himself, after Gabriel was gone.
+“[sc]I know[/sc],” Uriel said to himself, after Gabriel was gone.
 Then he returned to his calculations, humming softly to himself.